Visiting the Grand Canyon in November

 If it’s still busy along Desert View Drive, hop on the park’s free shuttle and head to Hermits Rest.
 There are multiple scenic stops and an easy trail that parallels the road with numerous vistas to take in along the way.
 You can also head to Bright Angel bikes and rent a bike to cruise along Hermit Road instead.
 Hermit Road is only open to shuttles, hikers, and bikers so you can enjoy great views with a lot less visitation than other areas along the South Rim.

 Seek Shelter and Stay Low

-These are just a few suggestions to enjoy Grand Canyon National Park and the surrounding area in the month of November.
-There are benefits to visiting the Grand Canyon any time of the year, but November offers a unique window for weather, activities and solitude that make it one of our favorite months!
-If you need more help planning your November adventure, just Ask the Guru and we’ll help you plan a custom trip with our free trip planning tool.
+There are even more ways to enjoy Grand Canyon National Park and the surrounding area throughout November.
+There are benefits to visiting Grand Canyon any time of the year, but November offers a unique window for weather, activities, and solitude that make it one of our favorite months!
+If you need more help planning your November adventure, just Ask the Guru and we’ll help you plan a custom trip with our free trip planning tools.